T. A. Jackson (communist): Political career

-In 1920, Jackson was a founding member of the Communist Party of Great Britain, although he was not present at the foundation congress.
-In the early 1920s, he paid visits to Dublin, where he met Constance Markievicz, Charlotte Despard and Maud Gonne, and Moscow, where he was introduced to Joseph Stalin, Sen Katayama and Clara Zetkin, although a planned meeting with Vladimir Lenin was cancelled due to the latter's illness.
-During the 1920s, he was a major figure in the CPGB, being on the Central Committee from 1924 to 1929 and editor of The Communist and The Sunday Worker.
-He was one of those arrested before the General Strike of 1926.
-He was removed from the leadership in 1929, essentially for opposing the ‘Left turn’ of the Third Period (which characterised the Labour Party as ‘social-fascist’), but remained a paid journalist for the CPGB, being a frequent contributor to the Daily Worker and writing several CPGB pamphlets.
+In 1920, Jackson was a founding member of the Communist Party of Great Britain (CPGB), although he was not present at the party's initial congress.
+In the early 1920s, he paid visits to Dublin, where he met Constance Markievicz, Charlotte Despard and Maud Gonne, and to Moscow, where he was introduced to Joseph Stalin, Sen Katayama and Clara Zetkin; a planned meeting with Vladimir Lenin was cancelled due to the latter's illness.

+Jackson played a major role in the CPGB, serving on the Central Committee from 1924 to 1929, and editing The Communist and The Sunday Worker.
+He was among those arrested before the General Strike of 1926.
+In 1929 he was removed from Party leadership, essentially for opposing the 'Left turn' of the Third Period (which characterised the Labour Party as ‘social-fascist’), but he remained a paid CPGB journalist who contributed to the Daily Worker and wrote several CPGB pamphlets.
+In 1933 he was an organiser within the British section of the League of Militant Atheists.
 In the 1940s, he returned to his roots, working as a lecturer on Communist theory for the Party's Education Department, travelling across the country for eight or nine months of the year.